A Dystopian High School Musical Foresaw The College Admissions Scandal

 How the musical came to be

-Last spring, exasperated from the uninspiring list of show choices, Holmes and Gomes set out to write a show that was relevant, and had realistic characters for high schoolers.
+Last spring, exasperated from the uninspiring list of show choices, Holmes and Gomes set out to write a show that was relevant and had realistic characters for high schoolers.
 They wanted to write something that explored life at a school like Granite Bay.

 Holmes, who wrote the book for the musical, says it's easy to see the pressure to do well at Granite Bay. "[Our students] are stressed all the time.
 They're staying up late, they're not sleeping, they're studying."

-That stress and the pressure that comes with it, inspired the lyrics of the song "Someone Always Bleeds":
+That stress, and the pressure that comes with it, inspired the lyrics of the song "Someone Always Bleeds":

 Rich kids like you